TReynkens/ReIns/README.md

 -   EVT estimators and graphical methods adapted for censored and/or truncated data.

--   Splicing of mixed Erlang distributions with EVT distributions (Pareto, GPD).
+-   Splicing of mixed Erlang (ME) distribution with EVT distributions (Pareto, GPD).

 -   VaR, expected shortfall and excess-loss premium estimates.